 Suffer.
 They’re worth it.

 Last week, I was in Athens seeing one of my favorite bands, Johnnyswim, in concert.
-They are a husband and wife duo that is extremely talented and have great chemistry on stage together.
+They are a husband and wife duo who are extremely talented and have great chemistry on stage together.
 They are vulnerable in their lyrics, which is one of the things that draws me into their music even more.

 I kept thinking about those words after the concert.
-It brought me back to conversations I have had with women who are working in the sex industry.
-So often their stories hold such deep pain that they need something to numb it, which often takes them down the dark road of addiction.
-But in the safe-home where I worked, we worked on gently leading them back into the pain, asking them to feel it.
+It brought me back to conversations Ihave had with women working in the sex industry.
+So often their stories held such deep painthat they needed something to numb it, often takingthem down the dark road of addiction.
+But in the safehome where I worked, we were gently leading them back into the pain, asking them to feel it.
 Sometimes that pain was overwhelming and could often only be handled in doses, but there was something freeing and healing about beginning to face it and walk through it.

 I don't want to feel better